jessica3-14/Project/Report.md

 ### Bubble Sort
 `function bubbleSort(list: array of items)
 	loop = list.count;
 	for i = 0 to loop-1 do:
 	    boolean swapped = false;
 	    for j = 0 to loop-1 do:
 	        if list at index j > list at index j+1 then swap(list at index j, list at index j+1) swapped = true
 	         end if statement
 	    end for loop
 	    if (not swapped) then
 	        break
 	    end if statement
 	end for loop
 	return list
 end function`

+### 3. Team communication
+'Our team will mainly be using discord as our means of communication due to the fact that it is easy to use and if we ever need to voice call or meet up remotely, we do not have to set up a zoom meeting.'